 Waiting for the chance in Formula 1

-Anyway, the most important fact for Rossi was that he became a test driver for Caterham Formula 1 team.
+Anyway, the most important fact for Rossi was that he became a test driver for Caterham F1 Team.
 He was the first American driver in the most popular racing series after five years, so the expectations were quite big.
 However, he had to wait a bit more for a chance to race in F1.

 Alexander Rossi testing a Caterham car